meltano/meltano/docs/src/docs/command-line-interface.md

 will be stored in a `.env` file in your project directory along with the specified value for the [`ui.server_name` setting](/docs/settings.html#ui-server-name).

+In production, you will likely want to move these settings to actual environment variables, since `.env` is in `.gitignore` by default.

 ::: warning
 Regenerating secrets will cause the following: